kristian-lange/net-glimpse/README.md

 * It is possible to **stream different network interfaces in parallel**.
 * It is also possible to **stream the same network interface to multiple destinations**.
+* Only header data are captured and streamed via WebSockets - the actual payload is not read.

+### Backend configuration

+## Via -D run parameters

+* `-Dnif` - Specifies the default network interface.
+If you specify it here you can leave it out in the URL query.
+It has no default.
+* `-DskipOwnTraffic` - If true net-glimpse's own network traffic (via WebSockets) is not streamed.
+Default is `true`.
+* `-Dsnaplen` - Sets the snap length (see [wiki.wireshark.org/SnapLen](https://wiki.wireshark.org/SnapLen) for more info).
+Default is `128` byte.
+* `-Dhttp.address` - Specifies the IP address net-glimpse runs on.
+Default is `0.0.0.0` (listens on all IPs).
+* `-Dhttp.port` - Specifies the port net-glimpse runs on.
+Default is `9000`.

+## Via `conf/application.conf`

+All parameters that can be specified via -D run parameters can be set in `./conf/application.conf` too.